-It will save you money compared to buying the benefits individually (i.e. the fee you pay on the account needs to be lower than paying for its features separately)
+It will save you money compared to buying the elements individually (i.e. the fee you pay on the account needs to be lower than paying for its features separately)

 It offers what you need from a bank account like an overdraft, local branches or internet banking

-Insurance policies come with exclusions, which are situations they will refuse to pay out.
+Insurance policies come with exclusions, which are situations under which they will refuse to pay out.
 For example, if travel insurance is included, check if it: